Levente Bősze

-Levente Bősze (born 18 February 2009) is a Hungarian professional footballer who plays as a midfielder for Como Primavera.
+Levente Bősze (born 18 February 2009) is a Hungarian professional footballer who plays as a midfielder for the under-19 (Campionato Primavera 2) team of Serie A club Como.

 Early life

-Bősze was born on 18 February 2009 in Győr, Hungary and grew up in Győr, Hungary.
-The son of Levente Bősze Sr, he started playing football from the age of four to five and has regarded Portugal international Cristiano Ronaldo as his football idol.
+Bősze was born in Győr, Hungary, where he also grew up.
+The son of Levente Bősze Sr, he started playing football from the age of four to five and has regarded Portugal international Cristiano Ronaldo as his idol.

+Youth career

+As a youth player, Bősze joined the academy of local side ETO FC Győr.
+In 2021, he joined the academy of Slovak side Dunajská Streda and helped the club's under-16 team win the league title before being promoted to their senior team in 2024.

 Club career

-As a youth player, Bősze joined the youth academy of Hungarian side Győri ETO FC.
-In 2021, he joined the youth academy of Slovak side FC DAC 1904 Dunajská Streda and helped the club's under-16 team win the league title before being promoted to their senior team in 2024.

-On 1 August 2024, he debuted for the club during a 1–2 home loss to Zira FK in the UEFA Conference League.
+On 1 August 2024, Bősze made his debut for Dunajská Streda during a 1–2 home loss to Zira FK in the UEFA Conference League.
 On 17 August 2024, he made his league debut for them during a 3–0 away win over MFK Zemplín Michalovce, becoming the youngest player to play in the Slovak top flight at the age of fifteen, five months and twenty-nine days.

-On 9 September 2025 he joined Como, where he was included in the youth roster, on a loan base.
+On 9 September 2025, he joined Italian club Como, where he was included in the youth team, on a loan basis.